Employers and Universities: Work with us?

 As a diver, your work could involve underwater welding, video inspections and photography, pipeline repairs and bolting, pouring concrete underwater, inspecting vessels and underwater structures for corrosion or using lifting bags to move objects underwater.

-What skills do I need to be a commercial diver?
+What skills do I need to become a commercial diver?

 You'll need the ability to problem solve and work as a team, a professional attitude, good awareness of safety and reliability.
 A bit of a sense of adventure helps too.
 If you enjoy working with your hands or tinkering with things like bikes and cars then diving could suit you.
 Some jobs are specialised, but most involve working with tools just as you would on mechanical or construction jobs on land.